Name and address

 proceed straight to CV

-Resumes lie… That’s what an HR manager of The Bank of Montreal once told at the information session I was lucky to attend.
-He said – he never read resumes.
-Only covering letters.
-He said – they contain more of a personality.
-So I will try to put as much of mine here, as I can.
+HR manager of the Bank of Montreal once told me that he does not read resumes, because he knows - resumes lie.
+He said, he only read covering letters, because they contain more of a personality.
+So I tried to put as much of my personality here, as I could.

-I am presently employed with MGI – it’s been 10 years.
+I am presently employed with MGI.
+Worked for that company since 1999.
 MGI makes video hardware.
-And I test drivers for that hardware.
-On Linux platform.
+I test drivers for that hardware on Linux platform.
 I write scripts, install different distros of Linux, run various applications in many resolutions and pixel depths, mostly in multi screen environment.
 And often in multi adaptor.
-I have 3 – 10 systems under test at a time, so I switch a lot.
-All my systems are multiboot with up to 9 distributions installed.
+I have up to 10 systems under test at a time, so I switch a lot.
+All my systems are multiboot with up to 20 distributions installed.
 Systems are mostly new models from HP, Compaq and other, not so well known manufacturers, but those are mostly thinclients.
-I am part of a small team of 7 people – 5 developers and 2 testers.
-We've got our second tester only recently – a year ago.
-It was my job to get him up and running.

-Our team is given 2-3 students a year.
-Those are students doing coop programs.
-Normally it's one at a time, we've had two simultaneously only once.
-It is my job to educate them and make sure – they become actually productive in 4-5 weeks.
-I also provide techsupport to many corporate clients – this consists of looking at the logs they send me and most of the times just writing a correct XF86Config (xorg.conf) for them.
+Our team is given 2-3 coop students a year.
+One of them goes to Linux group.
+It is my job to educate that student and make sure they become actually productive in 2-3 weeks.
+I also provide techsupport to some of our corporate clients.
+This consists of looking at the logs they send me and most of the times just writing a correct xorg.conf for them.
 Or clearing up other configuration issues.
-Conference calls happen once every week or two.
-And I am often busy educating people who need to work in connection with Linux – mostly remote desktop testers from our SQA lab.
+And I am often busy educating people who need to work in connection with Linux - remote desktop testers from our SQA lab, or developers who were assigned to code under Linux.
 I am also responsible for our internal web portal where we put testing related info, drivers, test logs, howtos for people from other departments and various tables with info on our products.
-This involves HTML coding with CSS, quite a bit of JavaScript and some graphics – I have to follow pretty strict corporate style.
-We also use GForge so I know just as much of PHP as it takes to customize GForge to suite our needs.
+This involves HTML coding with CSS, quite a bit of JavaScript and some graphics.
+We use GForge so I know just as much of PHP as it takes to customize GForge to suite our needs.

-Before I started in Linux group I had worked in SQA.
+Before I started in Linux group I had worked in Windows QA.
 More or less the same work, but no tech. support, no trainees, and all on Microsoft platforms.
-I was mostly responsible for applications so I became quite an adept in many.
+I was mostly responsible for applications, so I became quite an adept in many.
 Especially graphic editors.
 Office apps too.
-I wrote batch files to automate certain things and macros to run robustness tests.
-(To ensure that system doesn’t crash when running CPU-intensive office app overnight).
+I wrote batch files to automate backups and macros to run robustness tests.
+(To ensure that system doesn't crash when running CPU/GPU-intensive office app overnight).
 About that time we started to use Winbench and Winstone test suites.
 And many others.

 I am very good at Photoshop.
 Feel comfortable with Corel Draw and Photopaint.
 Used Adobe Illustrator.
-Used Linux based graphics editors a lot – Gimp and Inkscape (vector graphics editor).
+Used Linux based graphics editors a lot - Gimp and Inkscape (vector graphics editor).
 Most of my graphic projects were graphics for my web pages, concert ad posters, wallpapers and t-shirt transfers.
-Intermediate level of video editing – mostly home videos editing and publishing (to DVD) and advanced level of sound editing – apps used – Adobe Audition, SoundForge, FL Studio and Reason.
+Intermediate level of video editing - mostly home videos editing and publishing (to DVD or YouTube with Adobe Premiere) and advanced level of sound editing - Adobe Audition under Windows and Audacity under Linux.
 Recorded my own songs with tracks for back vocal, drums and bass.

 I worked as an electrician for more then a year.
 My experience with that is also based on years of employment in geology where I had to do with drilling equipment, so I got familiar with electric motors, transformers, control panels and high-voltage wiring.
 I don’t have a Canadian/Quebec license though.

 I worked as a stone-mason for 3 years.
 I fact we did almost any renovation related work including plumbing and carpentry, but 80% of time it was stone.
 Together with my friend we started a company where I was a painter/plasterer and he was a stone-mason.
 As it went on we had to switch, both gained from each-other experiences and became equally adept in stone working and painting which we did much less.
 We did mostly stairs, porches, walls, columns and graves.
-Faced them with stone – that is.
-Graves faced with stone may sound weird, but that’s how people do it in our part of Russia.
-Marble most often.
-Sometimes granite.
-We owned a stone-cutting machine with 50 cm. disk and 1x2 meters table.
-This was more then 10 years ago, but recently I had to rebrick one of the walls of my house – it got pregnant, and I did so in 8 days.
-Took it apart, cleaned old bricks, laid them back with new anchors.
-All alone with part of the wall 15x8 feet with two windows in it.
+Faced them with stone that is.
 Not that I expect to get hired as a stone-mason.
 Just to show that I had to deal directly with customers and most of the times they were happy.
-Otherwise I’d have to change occupation.
+Otherwise I'd have to change occupation.

 I worked in geological prospecting for 7 years.
 I started as a general worker while taking courses in university.
 In a year I had my security clearance and exam and became a blaster.
 We worked high in the mountains of Northern Caucasus, in an unpredictable environment, constantly watching out for something to happen.
 We looked for rare-earth and colored metals.
 Manually drilled holes, charged them with explosives, blasted them up and took samples for the lab.
 All that mostly 3000 meters and more above sea level.
 In winters, when there was no field work for blasters, I worked as a driller on rotary core drilling, looking for the same set of elements.
 In 500 meters range.
-There was one year when I worked as an industrial blaster – demolished two bridges, an old mill and countless foundations for all kinds of buildings.
-Unlike with the previous paragraph I hadn’t had a chance to blow something up for a long time.
-But I am pretty sure I can still do it.
+There was one year when I worked as an industrial blaster - demolished two bridges, an old mill and countless foundations for all kinds of buildings.
+Again, I am not looking to get employed as a blaster, unless for insane salary.
+Still part of my experience.

 CV